danieldiamont/fast-autotest/README.md

 serialize(self) -> bytes:

 # Deserialize the protocol packet from bytes.
-Implemented as a @classmethod.
+Implemented as a @staticmethod.
 deserialize(cls, data: bytes) -> Protocol:
 ```